Lumen00/turtlebot3_follow/README.md

 ### Running w/ Real Robot
 Follow this [online guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) to set up IP addresses for your turtlebot and your host machine.
 You must be connected to the same local network.

 Navigate to the directory `catkin_ws/src/turtlebot3_follow/src/follow_sim` and open the code in vscode (or your editor of choice).
 From line 386 onwards, comment and uncomment lines which specify if they are for simulation or the real robot.
+This will optimise communication with the real robot for more responsive movement, but the code will run regardless of the change.

 This section of the guide will require you to open five terminals.
 Run the following commands in order in each terminal.
 Note that the `waffle_pi` turtlebot model is being used, which does not come with an RGB-D camera by default.
 This project uses an Intel Realsense D435 RGB-D camera which is plugged into the host computer and mounted onto the turtlebot.
 If you are able to configure your turtlebot to run a connected RGB-D camera, you should do so.
 1. `roscore`